Tha Carter V: Release and promotion

 In July 2012, Lil Wayne said that the album would be released in 2013.
-On February 10, 2014, Lil Wayne's Young Money signee, Canadian recording artist Drake, tweeted "CARTER V".
 On October 18, 2013, Cash Money Records' Vice President of Promotion Mel Smith, tweeted: "Happy Friday!!
 New YMCMB music coming soon!!
 Carter 5."
+On February 10, 2014, Lil Wayne's Young Money signee, Canadian recording artist Drake, tweeted "CARTER V".
 On February 15, 2014, during the NBA All-Star Weekend festivities at Sprite's NBA All-Star concert at the House of Blues in New Orleans, Lil Wayne appeared as a special guest during Drake's set and performed various hits.
 Wayne and Drake then broke the news that Tha Carter V was set to be released on May 5, 2014.
 On March 27, 2014, Wayne's manager Cortez Bryant announced that the album had been delayed.

 On April 28, 2014, Los Angeles Lakers basketball player Kobe Bryant revealed what some speculated would be Tha Carter V album cover, via online photo-sharing and social networking service Instagram.
 Talking with ESPN, Wayne spoke about using athletes to promote the album, such as Kobe Bryant: "'Carter V Season' was all Kobe," Lil Wayne said when asked about Bryant's contribution.
 "He came up with it.
 I saw that and thought, 'That's dope as hell,' so that's what we're calling the [album] campaign.
 I thanked him.
 Then we thought about Floyd."
 In July 2014, in an interview with MTV News, Wayne spoke about when the album would be released, saying: "I'm so not good with that.
 I think it drops either in September and then we have...ah I can't tell you the sneak thing.
 Anyway, yeah, I think it drops in September or August."

 From August to September 2014, Lil Wayne embarked on a concert tour alongside Drake, billed Drake vs. Lil Wayne.
 On August 14, 2014, Lil Wayne appeared on ESPN's First Take, where he unveiled the cover art for Tha Carter V, which features Wayne's mother: "It's perfect," Wayne said.
 "I always go with a baby picture.
 I wanted to go with one with my mama this time...To have my mom on there is more than an accomplishment.
 It's an achievement."
 During the ESPN interview, Wayne also announced that the album would be released on October 28, 2014.
 On October 28, 2014, Wayne released a Public Service Announcement (PSA), where he revealed the album had been delayed due to the album's tentative track list having over 31 songs.
 During the PSA, he stated that he worked too hard and refuses to cheat his fans and himself, therefore he came up with a way to give his fans every song he has recorded for the album, announcing: "the first part of the Carter V album will be dropping December 9.
 Stay tuned for the next part of the album".